mhanczor/Query_Efficient_Imitation/README.md

 # Active_Imitation
-My masters thesis research on active imitation learning
+My masters thesis research on reducing the number of imitation learning expert queries required to learn competent policies.

-## Requirements:
->= Python 3.6
-openai gym
->= TensorFlow ???
+# Details
+For complete details see the associated blog post and thesis document [here](https://matthanczor.com/efficient-imitation-learning)